 As an employee you have the right, each time you are paid, to receive a written statement which specifies your gross amount of wages or salary, the amounts of any fixed or variable deductions and the net amount of wages or salary payable.
 A pay slip or pay envelope with this information would suffice.
 If different portions of the net amount are paid in different ways e.g. part in cash and the balance to a bank account, then the amount and method of payment of each part-payment must be specified.

 This is the upper limit used for calculating Statutory Redundancy Pay and awards at tribunal.
 It is increased annually in line with the retail price index.
-The current limit is £490 per week with effect from 22nd March 2015
+The current limit is £530 per week. (july 2018)

 Entitlements to redundancy pay, guarantee pay, some types of compensation awarded by industrial tribunals, pay during notice and during time off for job-hunting or antenatal care are all related to an employee’s ‘week’s pay’, defined as the amount of pay the employee is due per week under his contract of employment.
 The rules for calculating a week’s pay are set out